Song by Mike Slinn

 About This Song

 The mood is subdued.
-A laid-back atmosphere in which a country reflects on how their powerful neighbor has become unstable and dangerous to all.
+A laid-back atmosphere in which a country reflects on how their powerful southern neighbor has become unstable and dangerous to all.
 The self-harm the neighbor is inflicting upon itself is unsettling to watch.

 Audio Recordings